Effect of the degree of an initial mutant in Moran processes in structured populations: Appendix A

 Our Markov chain has two absorbing states: $i=0$ and $i=N$.
 To calculate absorbing probabilities and expected absorbing times we use the general method described in \cite{grinstead}.
 We rewrite the transition matrix as follows:

-where $Q$ contains transition probabilities between transiient states and $R$ contains transition probabilities from transient states to absorbing ones, and $I$ is the identity matrix. $F=(I-Q)^{-1}$ is called the fundamental matrix.
-It can be shown that $F_{ij}$ are expected number of times the process which started from $i$ mutants, passes through the state with $j$ mutants before reaching one of the absorbing states time.
-Then it follows that absorption expected times are given by summations,
+where $Q$ contains transition probabilities between transient states and $R$ contains transition probabilities from transient states to absorbing ones, and $I$ is the identity matrix. $F=(I-Q)^{-1}$ is called the fundamental matrix.
+It can be shown that $F_{ij}$ is the expected number of times, the process which started from $i$ mutants, passes through the state with $j$ mutants before reaching one of the absorbing states.
+Then it follows that expected absorption times are given by summations,